Branding, UI Design / 23 June 2024 / by Qubit

 sudo nano /etc/docker/daemon.json

-If the the daemon file exist and the based subnet ip conflict with the Delta Inflight subnet change it to whatever you want:
+If the daemon file exists and the base subnet IP conflicts with the Delta in-flight subnet, change it to a non-conflicting range:

 {